davidcalhoun/davidbcalhoun.com/src/content/posts/2011-06-24-different-ways-of-defining-functions-in-javascript-this-is-madness.md

 layout: post
 permalink: /2011/different-ways-of-defining-functions-in-javascript-this-is-madness
 tags:
   - javascript
   - programming
   - webdev
 ---

+## ⚠️ Warning: this is an old article and may include information that's out of date. ⚠️

 Note: updated in July 2016 with ES6 arrow functions.